HaukeSchnepel/shsg_group_7/README.md

 It defines the user interface and the design of the web application.
 3) Technical report.docx = this file contains a clear and brief overview of the software product.
 It outlines the technical details and main choices of the implementation.
+4) logo.png = this is the logo of the Posture Awareness App which should be copied in a new folder called "static" in the top level of the user's Google Drive.
+5) output.mp4 = this file is an exemplary video which was converted by the model and shows the relevant keypoints.
-4) Group7_User_Workflow.mp4 = this file shows an exemplary user workflow, in case the environment will face difficulties running without explicit setup.
+6) Group7_User_Workflow.mp4 = this file shows an exemplary user workflow, in case the environment will face difficulties running without explicit setup.
 We kindly thank for consideration by the professor, in such a scenario.